iiasa/message-ix-models/doc/transport/old.rst

 It was originally written by David McCollum in December 2018; fragments of that text are sometimes set off with ‘DLM:’/“in quotes,” to distinguish from rewritten/expanded description.

 The files are located in :file:`P:\ene.model\TaxSub_Transport_Merged\\` on the IIASA ‘Projects’ shared drive, except where otherwise noted.
+Some of the files are reproduced in the :mod:`message_data` repository within :file:`/data/transport/` (if addressed by any code, including older, disused code) or in :file:`/reference/transport/` (if not).

 .. contents::
    :local:
    :depth: 2
    :backlinks: none

 Structure
 =========